xyproto/algernon/README.md

 // Get all unconfirmed usernames AllUnconfirmedUsernames() -> table

-// Get a confirmation code that can be given to a user, or an empty string
+// Get a confirmation code that can be given to a user,
-// Takes a username
+// or an empty string.
+Takes a username.
 ConfirmationCode(string) -> string

 // Add a user to the list of unconfirmed users